Chicken allergy in dogs: A vet's guide

 - Less commonly, food allergies may trigger gastrointestinal signs, such as vomiting and diarrhea.

-If your veterinarian suspects that your dog has allergies, they will recommend an appropriate diagnostic workup to determine the cause of your pet’s allergies.
-This workup may include the consistent use of the best flea treatment (to rule out flea allergies), intradermal or blood allergy testing (to rule out environmental allergies), and a food trial (to look for evidence of food allergies).
+If your vet suspects your dog has allergies, they will recommend an appropriate diagnostic workup to determine the cause of your pet’s allergies.
+This workup may include the consistent use of the best flea treatment for dogs (to rule out flea allergies), intradermal or blood allergy testing (to rule out environmental allergies), and a food trial (to look for evidence of food allergies).

 Why are so many dogs allergic to chicken?